bradymholt/geekytidbits.com/posts/2023-09-25-automatic-installation-of-recommended-vs-code-extensions/index.md

 Note: The task assumes `node` (Node.js) and `code` CLI commands are available.
 Instructions for installing the VS Code CLI `code` can be found [here](https://code.visualstudio.com/docs/editor/command-line).

-With that in task place, extensions will be installed automatically!
-It looks like this:
+With that task in place, extensions will be installed automatically!
+It looks like this when you open the workspace folder in VS Code:
 <video width="700" controls="controls" autoplay muted loop>
   <source src="extension-recommendations.mp4" type="video/mp4">
 </video>